 Buying Tickets and Where to Sit

 There are also a handful of “unwritten rules” of attending hockey games you should definitely try to follow.
 For example, don’t get up or come back to your seat in the middle of the play.
 Ushers will not let you back down in the middle of the play, but even if an usher isn’t there, you should still be respectful and wait for a stoppage in play before returning to your seat or getting up.
-One of the other big unwritten rules, especially in the middle sections of the of the upper and lower levels, is to not lean forward in your seat.
-Leaning forward in your seat usually blocks your neighbor’s view of the game while it’s on the other end of the ice.
+One of the other big unwritten rules, especially in the middle sections of the upper and lower levels, is to not lean forward in your seat.
+Leaning forward in your seat usually blocks your neighbor’s view of the game while the play is on the other end of the ice.